Raed Abu al-Soud

-Raed M. Abu Soud (رائد أبو السعود, born February 14, 1958) is a Jordanian engineer and politician.
+Raed M. Abu al-Soud (رائد أبو السعود, born February 14, 1958) is a Jordanian engineer and politician.
 He has held several key positions in a number of Jordanian Government Cabinets, with his first appointment being that of Jordanian Minister of Transportation between 2000 and 2003.
 He also served as Jordanian Minister of Public Works and Housing in two cabinets between 2003 and 2005, and held the position of Jordanian Minister of Water and Irrigation in 2005, between November 2007 and December 2009, once again between October 2018 and March 2021 and since 27 September 2023.

-In 2010 he joined the board of directors of Nama'a/Consultus, a boutique consulting firm encompassing departments in Economic Development, Water, Energy and Environment, Health, Good Governance, and Human Resources serving the MENA region.
+In 2010, he joined the board of directors of Nama'a/Consultus, a boutique consulting firm encompassing departments in Economic Development, Water, Energy and Environment, Health, Good Governance, and Human Resources serving the MENA region.

-Abu Soud assumed office in 2018 during the first cabinet reshuffle of the Razzaz Government.
+Abu al-Soud assumed office in 2018 during the first cabinet reshuffle of the Razzaz Government.

-Education
+Early life and education

-Abu Soud holds a B.Sc. in Civil Engineering and an MS in Construction Management from the University of Miami (1982).
-He has also completed extensive training experience gained through a diverse number of courses he attended through USAID and the John F. Kennedy School of Government at Harvard University.
+Abu al-Soud was born in Amman, Jordan, on February 14, 1958.
+He attended the University of Miami, where he graduated with a Bachelors of Science in civil engineering and an MS in construction management from the University of Miami in 1982.
+He has also completed training through a number of courses he attended through the U.S. Agency for International Development and Harvard Kennedy School at Harvard University.